-FSQS is a concept providing a collective system where suppliers complete and maintain a single profile that is shared by their major customers in the financial services sector.
-This reduces the duplication of effort and cost associated with qualification and compliance.
-We are delighted that this vision is now being realised, as more financial services organisations join FSQS, as there are now thirty-eight Banks, Building Societies, and Insurance financial services organisations within the FSQS community of purchasers.
+The concept of FSQS is a collaborative system where suppliers complete and maintain a single profile which is shared by their major customers in the financial services sector, to reduce the duplication of effort and cost associated with qualification and compliance.
+We are delighted that this vision continues to be realised as more financial services organisations join FSQS, as there are now thirty-eight Banks, Building Societies, and Insurance financial services organisations within the FSQS community of purchasers.

 The vast majority of information collected by FSQS relates to the suppliers company and its policies and procedures, plus the products and services which are supplied.
 Some of the questions asked are specific to a particular customer and where there are answers to questions that have been provided, which are deemed to be specific to a particular customer, this data will only be shared with the applicable customer and will not be shared with any other bank or financial services organisation or that may join FSQS in future.